casper-ecosystem/rustSDK/README.md

 $ make pack
 ```

-will create a `pkg` and `pkg-nodejs` cointaining the typescript interfaces.
-You can find more details about building the sdk for javascript with wasm-pack in the [wasm-pack documention](https://rustwasm.github.io/docs/wasm-pack/commands/build.html).
+This will create a `pkg` and `pkg-nodejs` containing the Typescript interfaces.
+You can find more details about building the SDK for Javascript with `wasm-pack` in the [wasm-pack documention](https://rustwasm.github.io/docs/wasm-pack/commands/build.html).

 This folders will contain a wasm binary, a JS wrapper file, typescript types definitions, and a package.json file that you can load in your proper project.